SovereignCloudStack/cluster-stack-operator/docs/PROVIDER.md

 ## Provider Contract

 A Cluster Stack Provider Integration ensures that the node images that are released e.g. as build information in a release of a cluster stack, are accessible and ready to use.
-A user who creates a workload cluster via the the `ClusterClass` object of a release of a cluster stack should have all node images provided.
+A user who creates a workload cluster via the `ClusterClass` object of a certain cluster stack release should have all node images provided.

 A Cluster Stack Provider should be built as a separate Kubernetes Operator.